Twitter survival at stake, Musk warns as remote work ends

 Those new procedures include an exhaustive list of disclosures Twitter must make to the FTC when introducing new products and services — particularly when they affect personal data collected on users.

-Musk is, of course, fundamentally overhauling platform offerings, and it’s not known if he is telling the FTC about it.
+Musk is, of course, fundamentally overhauling the platform’s offerings, and it’s not known if he is telling the FTC about it.
 Twitter, which gutted its communications department, didn’t respond to a request for comment Thursday.

 Musk has a history of tangling with regulators.
 “I do not respect the SEC,” Musk declared in a 2018 tweet.